-The global mining industry experienced a 9% drop in new job postings related to cloud in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 9% decrease in the previous quarter and a 30% increase versus Q3 2021.
+The global mining industry experienced a 9% drop in new job postings related to cloud in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Cloud in Mining – Hiring Activity in Q3 2022.
+This compares to a 30% increase versus Q3 2021.

 The other prominent cloud roles include Computer and Information Systems Managers with a 4% share in Q3 2022, Computer and Information Analysts with a 3% share of new job postings.

-The largest share of cloud -related new job postings in the mining industry in Q3 2022 was in the US with 44% followed by India (14%) and Canada (12%).
-The share represented by the US was -2% lower than the 46% share it accounted for in Q2 2022.
+The largest share of cloud-related new job postings in the mining industry in Q3 2022 was in the US with 44% followed by India (14%) and Canada (12%).
+The share represented by the US was two percentage points lower than the 46% share it accounted for in Q2 2022.

 To further understand the key themes and technologies driving hiring activity in the mining industry, access GlobalData’s latest thematic research reports.